rcpsolutions-net/markdown-docs/how.md

 These charges are typically processed alongside timecards to generate a complete invoice for the client and a full paystub for the candidate.

+---

-## Conclusion
+## ✅ Conclusion

-Successfully integrating with Bullhorn's API for payroll requires a solid understanding of its entity relationships.
+> Successfully integrating with Bullhorn's API for payroll requires a solid understanding of its entity relationships.
 The `Placement` entity is the central hub, connecting the `Candidate` and `JobOrder` and providing the financial context for `Timecard` creation.
 The process is granular, requiring separate API calls to first create the `Timecard` header and then populate it with `TimecardTime` entries.
 By following the structured approach outlined in this document, developers can build robust and reliable integrations.

-For the most up-to-date and exhaustive list of all entity fields, always refer to the official [Bullhorn REST API Reference](https://bullhorn.github.io/rest-api-docs/).
+> 💡 **Official Documentation:** For the most up-to-date and exhaustive list of all entity fields, always refer to the official [Bullhorn REST API Reference](https://bullhorn.github.io/rest-api-docs/).